 #2: “Good Old Reliable Janet”

-“Faster than you can imagine.” – Mrs. Roper
+“Faster than you can imagine.” – An unclothed Mrs. Roper.

 Janet and Mrs. Roper decide to be more rebellious (it’s about time!) and go to a nude beach…only to have to run all the way home when the police arrive.

-Throw in a Greek restaurant, belly dancing, and a nude Janet and Mrs. Roper hiding in the bushes, and you have an unforgettable episode that definitely ranks near the top for this season.
+Throw in a Greek restaurant, belly dancing, and a nude Janet and Mrs. Roper hiding in the bushes, and you have one of the more unforgettable “Three’s Company” episodes that rank near the top for this season.

 #1: “Larry’s Bride”

 “I’m getting married, not buried.” – Gloria (Larry’s fiancee) to Jack.

 “Little House on the Prairie!” – Chrissy, following Jack’s toast of “Happy Days” and Janet’s toast of “Good Times” to Larry and his future bride.

 What are the odds Larry’s fiancee is also Jack’s old high school classmate, better known as “Fatty Four-Eyes”?